Unison (trade union): Internal elections

-2015 General Secretary election
+2015 general secretary election

 Dave Prentis was re-elected in an election with 49.4% of the vote with a 9.8% turnout of members.

-2020 General Secretary election
+2020 general secretary election

 General Secretary Dave Prentis stood down in December 2020, having held the post since 1 January 2001.
 Four candidates received enough nominations to be on the ballot: Paul Holmes, Christina McAnea, Roger McKenzie and Hugo Pierre.
 Peter Sharma and Margaret Greer stood and did not get onto the ballot, Voting for the General Secretary election took place from 18 October to 27 November, with the results announced on 11 January 2021.

 Holmes was endorsed by UNISON's left-wing faction "UNISON Action Broad Left" and was employed by Kirklees Council.
 During the campaign he was suspended from his role and investigated for reasons deemed "serious and confidential" by the council.
 McAnea was an Assistant General Secretary for UNISON and previously the head of its NHS division.
 She was considered "closely aligned" to Prentis and his leadership.

 458 of 834 branches participated in nominating candidates for the election, higher than the 2015 General Secretary election which saw 373 participate.

 Christina McAnea was elected with 47.7% of the total votes cast.

 Of the 1,278,971 UNISON members at the time of election 134,082 votes were cast, a turnout of 10.5%.

-2021-22 National Elections
+2021-22 national elections

 On 11 June 2021 the National Executive Committee (NEC) elections took place.
 A slate represented the left-wing of the union 'Time For Real Change' stood and won 40 of the 68 seats.
 Paul Holmes was selected as union president by the new NEC.
 In November 2021, the Labour Link Committee was elected.
 The left-wing 'Time For Real Change' slate won a slim majority on the committee, with 6 of the 11 seats.

-In 2022 the 11 Service Executive Committees will be elected.
+In 2022, the 11 Service Executive Committees were elected.

-In February 2022 the new union president, Paul Holmes, was dismissed as an employee of Kirklees Council after a disciplinary action of over two years.
+In February 2022, the new union president, Paul Holmes, was dismissed as an employee of Kirklees Council after a disciplinary action of over two years.
 A campaign alleging he had been the victim of anti-union discrimination began.
 Details of the council investigation had been leaked to the media in December 2021.